applejag/NackademinUppgift06/README.md

-# Uppgift 5 - _Databasteknik, Nackademin_
+# Uppgift 6 - _Programmering med C# ASP.NET 1, Nackademin_

 ### Assignment
 > "Create a blog in ASP.NET MVC with categories and blog posts.
 All data shall be stored in a database via Entity Framework.
-As a user you can create blog posts (with input validation).
+As a user you can create blog posts (with input validation) and search for blog posts.
 All CSS has to be in dedicated .css files."

 ---